Ultimate Lamb Seasoning

 Can I use fresh herbs instead of dried?

 Absolutely.
 Fresh herbs can be used but remember they are less concentrated than dried ones, so you'll need to adjust the quantities accordingly.
+Fresh herbs will also dramatically reduce the shelf life and the seasoning will keep for 1-2 weeks if stored in the fridge.

 How long should I marinate my seasoned lamb?